getlantern/lantern-docs/lantern/en/user/Get_Involved.rst

 This collaboratively-maintained wiki documentation is a work in progress.
 If you see an area that needs more work and you would like to pitch in, we welcome your help.
-Right now you needed to be added to the Documentation Team to edit, just let us know of your interest on the `forum <https://groups.google.com/forum/#!forum/lantern-users-en>`__.
+Right now you need to be added to the Documentation Team to edit, just let us know of your interest on the `forum <https://groups.google.com/forum/#!forum/lantern-users-en>`__.
 Then to edit just use the "New Page" or "Edit Page" buttons near the top